cal-itp/benefits/docs/product-and-design/analytics.md

 These events track the progress of a user who has successfully verified their eligibility and is enrolling their payment card with the system.

-- closed payment connection
+- ended card tokenization
 - returned enrollment
-- started payment connection
+- started card tokenization

 Read more on each of these events on the [Amplitude event documentation for Benefits, filtered by Enrollment](https://data.amplitude.com/public-doc/hdhfmlby2e?categories=id%3D1702329910563%26group%3Dcategories%26type%3DString%26operator%3Dis%26values%255B0%255D%3Denrollment%26dateValue%255Btype%255D%3DSINCE).